mistaka0s/talks-using_ansible_effectively_for_deployments/markdown.md

     +  so you don't need to specify them when installing

 - Can easily **determine the version** of the application is deployed
-    + Just query yum/rpm for the versioned installed
+    + Just query yum/rpm for the version installed

     vs